 Owner or Applicant.
-Person who has the right to drill into and produce from a pool and to appropriate the oil or gas produced either for such owner or Applicant or others.
+Person who has the right to drill into and produce from a pool and to appropriate the oil or gas produced either for such owner or others, including owners of a well capable of producing oil, gas, or both.

 Permanent Equipment.
-Equipment located onsite for a duration greater than six (6) months effective one (1) year after the drilling and completion of a well.
+Equipment located onsite for a duration greater than one (1) year effective one (1) year after the date of first production of a well.